 - Don’t be offended if they say no. Not everyone was born to be an officiant, so if the person declines your request, respect their decision.
 Maybe your friend is afraid of disappointing you or doesn’t have the confidence to stand up in front of a crowd.
 Whatever the case may be, you’re probably better off asking someone else instead of trying to squeeze a square peg into a round hole.

 Once you’ve selected the perfect person to officiate and they’ve agreed to take on this important duty, the next step is to help them get ordained.
 This process is completely free and can be done right here on our website.
 To get started, have your officiant fill out an ordination application form.
+The ULC also has a step-by-step guide on becoming ordained depending on your vicinity that they can read up on if they wish.

 Keep in mind that depending on where the wedding will take place, they might also be required to show official documentation proving they are legally ordained.
 We advise consulting our Wedding Laws Map to see what is required in your area.
+Additionally, we offer detailed information on the process of performing a wedding as a resource.

 Before the Ceremony